rodneygauna/PomoPy/README.md

-# pomopy
+# PomoPy

-A description of this project.
+A Pomodoro timer built for Gnome using Python.